CowCatcherAI/CowCatcherAI/README.md

 ## 📄 License

 This project uses the GNU Affero General Public License v3.0 (AGPL-3.0).
 It is based on Ultralytics YOLO and is fully open source.
+IMPORTANT NOTICE: This software/model is NOT authorized for commercial use or distribution.

 ## 🙏 Acknowledgments